h3xitsec/h3xrecon/docs/docker_swarm_deployment.md

       ansible_ssh_extra_args: '-o IdentitiesOnly=yes -o StrictHostKeyChecking=no'
 ```

-### 3. Configure Tailscale
+### 3. Set the communication layer

+You can use Tailscale as a communication layer between the nodes so there is no need to setup a VPN or forward ports but this step is optional.

+#### Using Tailscale

-If you want to use Tailscale as a communication layer between the nodes, you need to set up a Tailscale account and create an Auth Key
+If you want to use Tailscale, you need to set up a free Tailscale account and create an Auth Key.
+Refer to the [Tailscale Documentation](https://tailscale.com/kb/1204/auth-keys/) for more information.

 First, copy the example vault file from `docker_swarm/ansible/vaults/tailscale_vault.yaml.example` to `docker_swarm/ansible/vaults/tailscale_vault.yaml`